-Everyone in the industry is crying out for scripts Getting money is the easy part. finding the quality material is the challenging part. this is where instructor Michelle Muldoon steps in.
-Her easy-to-understand Introduction To Screenwriting is the perfect place for anyone contemplating a movie script.
+Everyone in the industry is crying out for scripts.
+Finding the quality material is the challenging part.
+This is where instructor Michelle Muldoon steps in.
+Her easy-to-understand Introductory Screenwriting is the perfect place for anyone contemplating a movie script.

 About Introductory Screenwriting